 Skip to content

-Anyone who has ever visited Niagara Falls, whether on the American side or the Canadian side, can attest to the fact that its torrential gusts of water are powerful and fascinating.
-But that hasn’t always been the case!
+Anyone who has ever visited Niagara Falls, whether on the American side or the Canadian side, can attest to the fact that its roaring water is powerful and fascinating.
+The mist, the rumble, the constant motion, it all feels wonderfully unstoppable.

 How to Celebrate Niagara Falls Runs Dry Day